refkxh/DUSA/README.md

 ### Data Sequence Visualization

-To quickly visualize the LiDAR stream in the OPV2V dataset, first modify the `validate_dir` in your `opencood/hypes_yaml/visualization.yaml` to the OPV2V data path on your local machine, e.g. `opv2v/validate`, and the run the following commond:
+To quickly visualize the LiDAR stream in the OPV2V dataset, first modify the `validate_dir` in your `opencood/hypes_yaml/visualization.yaml` to the OPV2V data path on your local machine, e.g. `opv2v/validate`, and then run the following command:

 ```python
 cd ~/DUSA